 Methyl jasmonate also reduced adult oviposition preference at cool temperatures:

-The percentage of germination for corn seeds treated with MeJA was 5% lower compared to water-soaked seeds at 15 °C, a temperature in spring when corn is planted and the flies are active in the field (Fig 4a; F1,17 = 4.516, p-value = 0.0485).
-Three-week-old seedlings that emerged from seeds treated with MeJA-treated were also ~25% shorter than the water-soaked seeds (Fig 4b; F1,17 = 16.357, p-value < 0.0001).
+The percentage of germination for corn seeds treated with MeJA was 5% lower compared to water-soaked seeds at 15 °C, a temperature in spring when corn is planted and the flies are active in the field (Fig. 4a; F1,17 = 4.516, p = 0.0485).
+Three-week-old seedlings that emerged from seeds treated with MeJA were also ~25% shorter than the water-soaked seeds (Fig. 4b; F1,17 = 16.357, p < 0.0001).
 The deterrent effect of MeJA treatment on oviposition preference of the adult flies was maintained at the cool temperature.
-Seeds that were treated with MeJA had nearly 15% fewer eggs deposited on them compared to the number on water-treated seeds (Fig 4c; F1,14 = 6.041, p-value = 0.027).
+Seeds that were treated with MeJA had nearly 15% fewer eggs deposited on them compared to the number on water-treated seeds (Fig. 4c; F1,14 = 6.041, p = 0.027).

 Methods:

-Plant material and insects: We used the corn hybrid variety 410 with a maturity time of 91-days that were obtained from Prairie Seeds (Illinois, USA) and this seed lot was not treated by the seed company.
-Adult flies and larva of seed corn maggots (Delia platura) were collected from the corn fields in Tompkins County in Upstate New York and were brought back to the lab.
+Plant material and insects: We used the corn hybrid variety 410 with a maturity time of 91 days that were obtained from Prairie Seeds (Illinois, USA) and this seed lot was not treated by the seed company.
+Adult flies and larvae of D. platura were collected from the corn fields in Tompkins County, New York and were brought back to the lab.
 Adult flies were reared on 0.5% sucrose solution along with dry yeast extract powder and a dry powder diet consisting of 10 parts casein protein, 10 parts sucrose, 1 part brewer’s yeast and 1 part soy protein as food source (Kim and Eckenrode, 1983) (Rooney et al. 2024, in review .
-Organic Lima bean seeds were used to feed the larvae of seed corn maggots until they pupated.
+Organic Lima bean seeds were used to feed the larvae until they pupated.
 The flies that emerged from these pupae were released into the colony.